gentle joy, playful nourishment

 We start with a holistic assessment, including a medical history, feeding observation, and getting to know your child’s needs and strengths.
 For lactation concerns, we will also explore your health history and breastfeeding journey, and complete a breast exam if needed.

-Every feeding therapy session will weave together play and relaxation as we explore ways to make nursing and mealtimes nourishing for your whole family, while attending to your little one’s unique constellation of needs.
+Every feeding therapy session will weave together playfulness and relaxation as we explore ways to make nursing and mealtimes nourishing for your whole family, while attending to your little one’s unique constellation of needs.

 Sessions can take place in your home or via telehealth.

-• Early Communication Therapy
+• Speech Therapy

-Communication therapy, also called speech therapy, provides you with strategies to have clear, joyful communication with your child.
+Speech therapy provides you with strategies to have clear, joyful communication with your child.
 Using our voices and bodies to communicate should be fun!

 Every visit will consider how social skills, emotional regulation, sensory needs, medical history, and family social dynamics impact communication.
 Children learn to talk by interacting with others, so speech therapy is just as much about supporting your family’s wellness as it is for your child.